 Also don’t let the marinading out you off, it’s super easy.
 It takes ten minutes to prepare the night or morning before, and under fifteen minutes to cook!

 – 1 cup dairy free yoghurt (I use Koko)

 – 1 tsp paprika

 – 1 tsp garlic infused olive oil, and a couple of sprays of garlic fry light

 – 1 tsp cumin

 – selection of vegetables chopped into cubes/ rounds (I use mixed peppers, courgettes and aubergines)

-- salad with lactose free feta, and rice to serve (options
+– salad with lactose free feta, and rice to serve (optional)

-- place on a baking dish (ideally one with high sides so the skewers don’t touch the base. if they do, you’ll need to spray with a bit of fry light)
+4. place on a baking dish (ideally one with high sides so the skewers don’t touch the base.
+If they do, you’ll need to spray with a bit of fry light)

 5. cook for 10-12 minutes, or once they’re cooked through. serve with rice, salad or whatever you desire!